ComputerElite/QQR/README.md

 # Qosmetics-QSaber-Replacer
 A tool to help replacing QSabers.
 # How-To
-Start the program and click "choose QSaber".
+Connect the Quest to your PC.
+Start "Qosmetics QSaber Replacer.exe" and click "choose QSaber".
 Then browse for your Downloaded QSaber.
 # To-Do
 - N/A
 # Known Issues